Niall-OLeary/Logistical-Analysis-of-Mandated-Appointments/README.md

 Mandating appointments does not appear to be an effective intervention for re-engaging participants who have previously failed to attend, nor does it increase the likelihood a participant achieves a Job Outcome.
 Participants who are forced to attend may feel bitter or less motivated, which could negatively impact their performance and attendance.
 The data suggest that alternative strategies should be considered for participants who miss voluntary appointments, as mandation alone often fails to improve attendance and may even worsen it (15% decrease on average).

 I could not conclusively attribute this result solely to the mandatory attendance policy.
 There are several factors that could be influencing these outcomes, such as the nature of the programme itself.
 Voluntary participants may be more intrinsically motivated, leading to higher engagement and better outcomes.
 Mandated participants may have differing support needs, which we may not be addressing, and therefore, we might mistakenly interpret non-attendance as a lack of motivation or commitment.
-In reality, these participants may face barriers such as logistical challenges, lack of engagement with the program content, or even external factors (e.g. personal or financial difficulties) that are preventing their attendance.
+In reality, these participants may face barriers such as logistical challenges, lack of engagement with the programme content, or even external factors (e.g. personal or financial difficulties) that are preventing their attendance.

-Due to the low Pseudo R-squared value of both tests, it may be worthwhile to explore additional variables that could explain more of the variation in attendance improvement and Job Outcomes.
+Due to the low Pseudo R-squared value of both tests, it may be worthwhile to explore additional variables that could explain more of the variation in Attendance Improvement and Job Outcomes.